skip to content

 1. User Error

-Content Management Systems, these days, are powerful things.
-With the use of CMS like WordPress, Drupal; even inexperienced developers get the potential to manipulate the website as per their choice.
+Content Management Systems these days are powerful things.
+With the use of CMS like WordPress or Drupal, even inexperienced developers get the potential to manipulate the website as per their choice.
 Despite the intention of developing the best website, developers sometimes make a change to their website, unaware of the consequences it may have on other parts.

 Sometimes it can be very difficult for the support to track the problem and bring it back to action.
 Too many admins can enable a place for errors in the website.
 Therefore, we suggest you limit the roles to one or two primary people.